Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Results and discussion

 \subsection{Depth-dependent performance}

-To quantify the performance of SHRED beyond simple comparisons, we use the five metrics discussed in section \ref{sec:method_metrics} to evaluate different aspects of SHRED's reconstruction of the horizontal velocity field $u$.
-In addition to the averages taken in horizontal space and time we perform ensemble averaging over $25$ individual reconstructions for each flow case, where every ensemble case is constructed by a random distribution of the full data set into training, validation, and testing.
+To quantify the performance of SHRED beyond simple comparisons, we use the five metrics discussed in Sec.\ \ref{sec:method_metrics} to evaluate different aspects of SHRED's reconstruction of the horizontal velocity field $u$. \akr{As stated in \S \ref{sec:method_metrics}, we report all error metrics relative to the original, uncompressed fields unless otherwise stated.
+The primary objective is to reconstruct the true flow dynamics, with compression serving solely as an intermediate representation to facilitate optimal learning.
+A detailed analysis of the effect of the SVD compression on the error is provided in Appendix~\ref{sec:app1}. } In addition to the averages taken in horizontal space and time, we perform ensemble averaging over $25$ individual reconstructions for each flow case, where every \replace{ensemble case }{ time series in the ensemble } is constructed by a random distribution of the full dataset into training, validation, and testing.
 The results are displayed with depth $z$ scaled by the integral length scale on the ordinate axis.
 Note that we adopt the convention from Aarnes et al.~\cite{aarnes2025} of using an average measure for `horizontal' grid plane depth for the DNS data, to allow for straightforward comparison of flow variables at a grid plane on the undulating grid without interpolation (details in \cite{aarnes2025}).